 To add even more nostalgia to the evening, the spacemen of SPOCK did a gig which featured a lot of old songs such as E-lectric and Never trust a Klingon from their first album in 1993.
 They even dressed up for the occasion, with ten years worth of digging in the scene clothing wardrobe.
 Alexander Hofman was in a great mood and managed to hassle the citizens of Stockholm as well as firing a water gun at us in the audience.

-The highlight of the evening for me was the gig by Combichrist an hour after midnight.
+The last eventof the evening was the gig by Combichrist an hour after midnight.
 I missed them at Wave-Gotik-Treffen last year, due to the enormous queue outside Werk II in Leipzig.
-Andy had trouble using his right arm after an encounter with the Swedish police on the way to the concert, and decided to dedicate the song “Enjoy the abuse” to them.
+Andy said he had trouble using his right arm after an encounter with the Swedish police on the way to the concert, and decided to dedicate the song “Enjoy the abuse” to them.
 The scene was complete with a hangman’s rope and the world’s most aggressive drummer.
 A lot of people joined me at the front fence, dancing like maniacs.

 Combichrist Combichrist preaching that we’re all electroheads.